Baseball Hitting Drills for Power

 This baseball hitting drill for power is an effective warm up to the rest of the drills and would be an excellent way to finish off fine-tuning your swing during your time in the cage or off the tee.
-Start and end with this drill to feel and implement these movements for the remainder of the drills.

 One of the hardest things to do in sports is hit a baseball, yet the movements that compose an elite swing can be so simple.
 The Full Turns drill is simple, yet incredibly effective.
 All you need here is a bat.
 The purpose of the full turn drill is to activate the core and lower half to produce stronger and more aggressive turns through the swing.

 Start in your stance with the bat in your hands extended out in front of you.
 This position is shown in the picture below, and row the bat across your chest.